 Rosie Eastoe (2009)

-Rosie started at the School in Year 9 as a boarder.
+Rosie commenced her journey at the School in Year 9 as a boarder.
 With her family in Mildura, Rosie’s older brother and sister had already attended boarding schools in Melbourne.
 Starting at Melbourne Girls Grammar was quite the change for Rosie, starting with moving from a co-ed school to an all girls school, as well as moving from the country to the city.

 “It was quite a change having to do my own washing and fend for myself and only being able to go home in the holidays or long weekends,” said Rosie.
 “Adapting from a country town to a city was a huge change.
 Not only adapting to boarding life but a new school, but I loved the easy commute in the morning.”